Stywestern/AIN2002-Project/README.md

 ## Evaluation code
 Models are evaluated using the unlabeled test set to produce submission files, which is then submitted to the Kaggle competition (ref: https://www.kaggle.com/competitions/playground-series-s3e2/submissions) to get scores.
 Models are compared according to their public scores.

+## Try A Demo Of The Model
+We have implemented a demo of our model using Gradio library, you can check it through [here](https://huggingface.co/spaces/Stywestern/Stroke-Prediction).